AndyObtiva/glimmer-dsl-opal/README.md

 ## Principles

-- **Live purely in Rubyland via the Glimmer GUI DSL**, completely oblivious to inferior web browser technologies.
+- **Live purely in Rubyland via the Glimmer GUI DSL**, completely oblivious to web browser technologies.
 - **Forget Routers!** Glimmer DSL for Opal supports auto-routing of custom shells (windows), which are opened as separate tabs in a web browser with automatically generated routes and bookmarkable URLs.
 - **HTML is strictly made for creating documents not interactive applications**.
 As such, software engineers can avoid it and focus on creating web applications more productively with Glimmer DSL for Opal in pure Ruby instead (just like they do in desktop development) while content creators and web designers can be the ones responsible for creating HTML documents for web content purposes only as HTML was originally intended.
 That way, Glimmer web GUI is used and embedded in web pages when providing users with applications while the rest of the web pages are maintained by non-engineers as pure HTML.
 This achieves a correct separation of responsibilities and better productivity and maintainability.
 - **Approximate styles by developers via the Glimmer GUI DSL.
 Perfect styles by designers via pure CSS**.
 Developers can simply build GUI with approximate styling similar to desktop GUI without worrying about pixel-perfect aethetics.
 Web designers can take styling further with pure CSS since every HTML element auto-generated by Glimmer DSL for Opal has a predictable ID and CSS class.
 This achieves a proper separation of responsibilities between developers and designers.